Energy Innovation Fund

 Stream 2: Policy Challenge Grant

-This grant supports innovative solutions to the key policy challenges the ACT faces in accelerating the energy transition.
+This grant supports innovative solutions to the policy challenges the ACT faces in accelerating the energy transition.
 Up to $3.75 million is available over five years.
-The policy challenge is open all year round with annual themes announced each year and can be found below.
+This grant is open all year round, so you can apply at any time.

 The Policy Challenge Grant is open to businesses, research and trades institutions, and think tanks.